-Note: countries with generalized epidemics may also have a concentrated subepidemic among people who inject drugs.
+Note: countries with generalized epidemics may also have a concentrated subepidemic among transgender people.
 If so, calculating and reporting on this indicator for this population would be valuable.

 Number of transgender people who reported using a condom in their last sexual intercourse or anal sex